nsrr/shhs-documentation/pages/3-data-analysis-tip-sheet.md

 **Independent Continuous Predictors:**

 The RDI and other sleep variables are often key predictors, rather than dependent variables.
 In such cases, log transformation is not needed but the challenge is even greater:  How to model those variables appropriately?
 Three general approaches are commonly used (not necessarily mutually exclusive).
-For each approach, we mention below key issues that out to be considered.
+For each approach, we mention below key issues that ought to be considered.

 _Paradigm 1_:  Statistical hypothesis testing.
 Fit the variable as is (continuous), test the null on its coefficient.
 If significant, fit a quadratic term as well.
 If NOT significant, conclude a linear relation (or log-linear if using a log-linear model).